-- (a) For each Profile Area, the energy inflows are the sum of energy flows at all TNIs (bulk supply) plus the sum of energy generated from distribution connection points where the FRMP is a Market Generator or MSGA. - (b) The energy associated with all non-bulk supply metering installations that have five-minute metering data (excluding those specified in (a)) is summed for all loads.
-This includes TI metering data associated with market type 7 metering installations and non-contestable unmetered loads.
-Metering data for child connection points are excluded. - (c) The energy associated with Controlled Load metering installations producing accumulated metering data is profiled by applying the controlled load profile (CLP) calculated in accordance with section 11.3 and then summed for all Controlled Loads. - (d) The five-minute load profile is then determined by subtracting the sum of the metering data calculated in (b) and (c) from the metering data calculated in (a).
+- (a) For each Profile Area, the energy inflows are the sum of energy flows at all TNIs (wholesale boundary) plus the sum of energy generated from distribution connection points where the FRMP is a Market Generator or MSGA. - (b) The energy associated with all non-wholesale boundary metering installations that have fiveminute metering data (excluding those specified in (a)) is summed, both for first-tier and secondtier loads.
+This includes metering data associated with market type 7 metering installations.
+Metering data for child connection points are excluded. - (c) The energy associated with non-sample Controlled Load metering installations producing accumulated metering data is summed, both for First-Tier and Second-Tier Controlled Loads, and then profiled by applying the controlled load profile (CLP) calculated in accordance with section 11.3. - (d) The five-minute load profile is then determined by subtracting the sum of the metering data calculated in (b) and (c) from the metering data calculated in (a).